Mark L. Jewell, MD

 After your surgery, you may also decide to maintain your rejuvenated look through medical skin care and injectable treatments.
 These can better define the lips, improve crow’s feet, and smooth lines between the eyes.

-Light-based treatments can improve skin that’s been damaged by sun exposure.
+Light-based treatments, such as Forever Young® BBL, can improve skin that’s been damaged by sun exposure.
 The combination of facial rejuvenation surgery and cosmetic medicine can produce the “wow” factor that facial rejuvenation patients are looking for.

 Women and men considering facelift surgery travel from Roseburg, Florence, Salem, Bend, and surrounding areas to have one of our plastic surgeons perform their procedures.
 Request a consultation using the online form or call our Eugene office to schedule an appointment.Back to Top